chengniedotcom/chengniedotcom.github.io/notes/shoe-dog.md

 1. That might have been the night the swoosh became real to my father.
 Respectable.
 He didn’t actually use the word “proud.”
 But I hung up the phone feeling as if he had.

-1. his stomps were music to my ears.

-1. was still WBW: Whatever Bowerman Wants.

 1. Aside from being on death row, life was grand.

-1. one of the dwarfs is going to get into Snow White’s pants!”

-1. Adidas was Snow White.
-And

 1. And potentially damaging.
 Thus, around Thanksgiving, 1978, I instituted a strict company dress code.
 The reaction wasn’t terribly enthusiastic.
 Corporate bullshit, many grumbled.
 I was mocked.
 Mostly I was ignored.